How Much Does a Building Permit Cost?

 Track fees and inspections to avoid extra or unnecessary costs

 Streamline the process with superior knowledge of permit requirements

 Allow you to focus on the enjoyable parts of construction or renovation

-An owner-builder permit is a type of permit that makes you personally responsible for the work being done on your project.
+An owner-builder permit is a type of permit that makes you personally responsible for the work on your project.
 You should get this type of approval if you plan to do all of the construction yourself and serve as your own contractor.

 Overall, you save money by not outsourcing this job to someone else who may charge additional fees to hire subcontractors and laborers.
 However, the major downside to this type of permit is that you’re subject to great financial risk if you don’t meet deadlines on time or if a worker you hire gets hurt on the job.